Setting up Minecraft Server on Ubuntu or Debian

 Your server is now available to incoming connections.
 Click Join Server to connect:

 Congratulations!
-You can now play Minecraft in a persistent world with your friends.
+Now that you have setup a Minecraft server on Linux, you can play Minecraft in a persistent world with your friends.
 For more information on working with

 screen, check out our guide on